 Our Remarkable Graduates

-“Empowering Men and Women for Life”–The Free High School Motto
+“Empowering Women and Men for Life –The Free High School Motto

-Providing secondary education for poor rural and urban people helps them individually, but it is also changes the general level of culture and democratic participation in the rural areas and the barrios.
-The vice mayor, Adelina Rivas Mayorga, said recently, as a way of explaining the difference that the Free High School makes, “The people all used to be ‘humble’ (humildes).”
+Providing secondary education for poor rural and urban people helps them individually, but it is also changes the general level of culture, the economy, and health, in the rural areas and the barrios across the entire region.
+The former vice mayor, Adelina Rivas Mayorga, explains the difference that the Free High School makes.
+“The people all used to be ‘humble’.”
 She mimicked looking down shyly, hunching up her shoulders, lowering her head, turning away.
 Then she straightened up and looked her Newton interviewer in the eye, enthusiastically.
 “Now they talk to you, they give you their opinion.
 They even disagree.”

-We have conferred diplomas on almost 500 students, almost two-thirds of them women.
-(Our rector, our executive director, our computer teacher, and most of our other teachers are women, who model leadership for all students.)
+AS OF DECEMBER 2018, we have conferred high school diplomas on 1,060 people, the majority women.
+Our rector, our executive director, our computer teacher, and most of our other teachers are women, who model leadership for all students.
 Empowering women transforms the world.
+Our School has rescued many women who got pregnant as girls and became single mothers very young and thought their lives would be over.
 Women who get help in raising their voices, their self-esteem, and their status, change their own futures and improve their families’ life chances in every way.

-The majority of students are rural.
-Our students receive an excellent education not only in the academic subjects but also in computer sills, social skills, verbal ability, ethical reasoning, health and family planning, gender and women’s rights, and the value of collective action.
+Almost half out graduates are rural.
+Our students receive an excellent education not only in the academic subjects but also in computer skills, social skills, verbal ability, ethical reasoning, health and family planning, gender and women’s rights, and the value of collective action.

-We are proud of all 419 of our high-school graduates (as of 2011).
-They all had to work hard to receive the degree–some because they had children and farms to care for; some because they had to cross swollen rivers in the rainy season and walk for miles to the bus.
-They had to scrimp to get the bus fare to come into town.
+We are proud of all of our high-school graduates.
+All had to work hard to receive the degree–some because they had children and jobs and worked all week.
+Some had both children and farms to care for; many walked for miles to the bus.
+Before we found funding for the free bus, they had to scrimp to get the bus fare to come into town.
 Most, after working all day, had to fit homework in at night in houses with poor lighting where electricity is costly.

-Yet a significant numbers of our graduates excel even beyond such measures of achievement.
+A significant numbers of our graduates excel even beyond such measures of achievement.
 Their grades were outstanding.
-Many go on to technical schools, including our own.
+Some go on to technical schools, including our own.
 When they go on to university they find that they are as well prepared as their peers–an important measure in a country where so many first-year university students, even those from private schools, need remediation.
 Many of our graduates have taken important steps into the world beyond the diploma.
-Here are some of their stories.
+Here are more of their stories.

 Raúl Merlos Sanchez, from a distant and impoverished village, who played the guitar and sang with aplomb at the opening of the high school in 2008, won a scholarship to go to Technical School in Venezuela in 2011.
 In a field of 12 candidates from San Juan and Rivas, he stood out through high grades and the interview.
 (This also speaks well for the teacher who taught him for the first three years in his village.)
 The FHS was honored to help him financially with the visa and health exams to make it possible for him to accept the scholarship.